-During the first semester of 2024, this course will be virtual.
-Mediación Virtual is the main platform that will be used for the course.
-The platform will show students the dates and schedule for the Zoom synchronous classes, course materials, asynchronous activities, evaluations, and instructions.
-Mediación Virtual is also the official platform to submit all the evaluations of the course.
+During the first semester of 2025, this course will be 100% face-to-face.
+Mediación Virtual is the main platform that will be used for uploading course materials, presentations, and videos.
+Mediación Virtual is also the official platform to submit all the evaluations of the course, unless otherwise indicated by the professor.

-Classes can be synchronous, asynchronous, or in a combination of both.
-Therefore, students should not program other activities on that schedule.
+Classes will last three hours per week.
 During class, students will review and analyze both theoretical and practical aspects of translation simultaneously, focusing on the active participation of students and guidance from the instructor.
 Students will have six hours a week for independent out-of-class work to complete the tasks specified in the calendar of activities.

-Both synchronous and asynchronous activities will include proposing ideas related to the topic, analyzing translation instructions and parallel texts, and reading comprehension, terminology and theory-related exercises.
+Activities will include proposing ideas related to the topic, analyzing translation instructions and parallel texts, and reading comprehension, terminology and theory-related exercises.
 Besides, students will identify translation problems, find solutions, and analyze the strategies used and proposed solutions.

-Readings and exercises will be assigned for synchronous and asynchronous analysis.
+Readings and exercises will be assigned for class discussion and analysis.
 Students should work on them (individually, in pairs or small groups) to find appropriate solutions to the different translation problems.
 Students are expected to discuss the challenges they faced, propose solutions, and comment on the solutions proposed by other students.